marufmullah50/CV_Resume/Readme.md

 ---

 ## 🎯 Purpose
-This repository is maintained to:
-- Share an up-to-date **academic CV**
-- Provide an **industry-ready resume**
-- Track revisions using version control
+This repository serves as a centralized location for sharing my **academic CV** and **professional resume**, with version control for transparent updates.

 ---

 ## 🔄 Updates
-Documents are updated periodically to reflect:
+Documents are updated periodically to reflect new research, projects, and experience.
-- Research progress
-- Projects and publications
-- Skills and experience

 ---

-⭐ *Feel free to use or reference the documents for academic or professional eval*